 Strangely enough, the second cause of exercise induced hearing loss has very little to do with the actual act of exercising.
 Rather, it’s loud noises you’re exposed to at the gym that can increase your risk of hearing loss.

-Sound is measured in decibels (db).
-With this in mind, when our ears are exposed to sound levels of over 85 db, we can experience permanent hearing damage.
-Whether you’ve realized it or not, the gym environment puts you at greater risk for experiencing hearing loss as a result of being exposed loud noises.
+Sound is measured in decibels (dB).
+With this in mind, when our ears are exposed to sound levels of over 85 dB, we can experience permanent hearing damage.
+Whether you’ve realized it or not, the gym environment puts you at greater risk of experiencing hearing loss as a result of being exposed to loud noises.

 Exposure to such noises for extended periods of time can lead to noise-induced hearing loss, and potentially even tinnitus (ringing in the ears).
 To prevent being diagnosed with either, it’s important to become aware of the sounds you are exposed to while you exercise at your favorite gym.

 Are you experiencing joint pain?
 You could have arthritis.
 Find out more with our post: Arthritis and Hearing Loss Connected?

 How to Protect Your Hearing While Exercising